nabu-platform/nabu-misc-git/protected/documentation/readme.md

 [:.resources/parameters2.png]

+### Build Folder

+The folder that will be used to store your builds can be configured using ``git.build``.

 ### Finalizing

 Once you are happy with your environment properties, you can hit "Build" in the top right corner.
 That will save your changes and merge them into the current environment branch.
-You can then proceed to manually download the zip, or the next step in your build pipeline (e.g. automated testing) can start.
+You can then proceed to manually download the zip or you can switch to the accompanying module that allows you to combine projects into server images that are ready for automated rollout or testing.

 Note that unless environment specific changes are required, this process can run fully automatically without human intervention, allowing you to integrate it into your continuous integration pipeline.